hoangduytran/blender-manual/manual/addons/mesh/edit_mesh_tools.rst

 This operation relaxes the selected vertices while retaining the shape as much as possible.

 To use this operation, go into Edit Mode and select the vertices you want to relax.
-To execute the script either :menuselection:`Context Menu --> Relax` or use :menuselection:`Mesh --> Vertices --> Relax` instead.
+To execute the operator use either :menuselection:`Context Menu --> Relax` or :menuselection:`Vertex --> Relax`.

 .. reference::